Pierre Théberge: Career

 Théberge was born the seventh of nine children on August 9, 1942, in Saint-Éleuthère, Quebec.
 When he was a child, his family moved to Montreal, where in 1953, his older sister took him to the exhibition Five Centuries of Drawing at the Montreal Museum of Fine Arts.
 It was a turning-point.
 He became deeply interested in art.

 After receiving his BA and MA in art history at the University of Montreal and further study at the Courtauld Institute of Art (1966), London, Théberge joined the National Gallery of Canada in 1966 as assistant curator of Canadian Art.
 He became curator of Contemporary Canadian Art in 1970 and curatorial administrator from 1972 to 1979.

 At the National Gallery, he organized landmark exhibitions such as The Heart of London (1968), the first show to recognize the artists active in London, Ontario, among them Greg Curnoe.
 In 1969, for the N.E.
 Thing Co., he organized an exhibition titled Look [at the N.E.
 Thing Company].
 In 1971, for Joyce Wieland, he organized the National Gallery's first solo show featuring a woman, with quilting and lipstick as art materials.
+In 1973, he and Brydon Smith co-curated Boucherville, Montreal, Toronto, London which introduced London Ontario artists Ron Martin and Murray Favro and others from Boucherville, Montreal and Toronto to the Canadian public.
 For Guido Molinari, he organized a retrospective and published his Writings on Art: 1954-1975 (both 1976).
 For Michael Snow, he organized a retrospective in 1978 with a major tour in Europe, making him the first Canadian artist to have a solo show at the Centre Georges Pompidou, in Paris.
 Théberge also was active in the purchase of their work as well as works by Ron Martin, Henry Saxe, Claude Tousignant, Charles Gagnon, Murray Favro and Gathie Falk, artists now the core of Canada's contemporary art establishment.